bbauska/TUMx-DWAPNx/README.md

 and you can see that some of them appear multiple times like the red one for

 example here.
-That\'s because we have about around 100 characters, but only 20
+That&apos;s because we have about around 100 characters, but only 20

 different colors in our scale.
-So, they\'re not all going to be the same, but if
+So, they&apos;re not all going to be the same, but if

 you really want to have unique ones, you can also write your own color